Empyreal092/MMT_Public/README.md

 Code to simulate the one-dimensional Majda-McLaughlin-Tabak (MMT) system used in
 -   Dù, R.S., Bühler, O. _Domain dependence of wave turbulence theory for the Majda-McLaughlin-Tabak (MMT) model_.
 In Preparation.

-In short, the code solve the MMT model pseudospectrally using an Integrating Factor method with a Fourth-Order-Runge–Kutta (IF-RK4) timestepping method.
+In short, the code solve the MMT model pseudospectrally using an Integrating Factor method with a Fourth-Order-Runge–Kutta timestepping method (IF-RK4).
 For more details, please refer to our paper.

 To start, run [``outer_driver.m``](https://github.com/Empyreal092/MMT_Public/blob/main/outer_driver.m).
 This outer wrapper specifies some the key tunable parameteres of the MMT model, then it calls the main solver: [``MMT_solver.m``](https://github.com/Empyreal092/MMT_Public/blob/main/MMT_solver.m)